projectsbyif/openapis/pages/designing-for-open-apis.md

 Digital infrastructure has the potential to radically empower people.

-By using digital services we all generate a huge amount of data.
+By using digital services we all create a huge amount of data.
 Often, the value of that data is locked away in the company and inaccessible to the person who created it.

 Upcoming new digital rights grant us more access and control over that data.